Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 266.  ### Question266
-Which are potential benefits of Test Driven Development? (choose all that apply).
+Which are potential benefits of Test Driven Development? (choose all that apply)

 - [x] It causes you to construct a test harness that can be automated.
 - [x] It improves quality and reduces bugs.